chrixti/cesmodule2/README.md

 ## Additional Documentation

-See the blog post linked above for more in-depth project insights, additional installation steps, and troubleshooting tips.
+See the blog post linked above for more in-depth project insights and information!